College Policies

 Reference: NVC BP 3500/AP 3500

-Weapons on Campus
+Weapons on district property

-Firearms, knives, explosives, or other dangerous objects, including but not limited to any facsimile firearm, knife, or explosive, are prohibited on any District campus or at any District center, or in any facility of the District.
+Except as set forth below, firearms, knives, explosives, or other dangerous objects, including but not limited to any facsimile firearm, knife, or explosive, are prohibited on any District campus or at any District center, or in any facility of the District.
 The prohibition of firearms on any District campus, District center, or in any District facility includes both loaded and unloaded firearms, and applies to persons holding a valid license to carry a concealed firearm.

-Any person who believes that he/she may properly possess a firearm or other weapon on campus or in a District center or other facility of the District must promptly notify the College Police at (707) 256-7770, and obtain written permission from College Police to possess a firearm or other weapon on campus.
+Any person who believes that they may properly possess a firearm or other weapon on campus or in a District center or other facility of the District must promptly notify the College Police at (707) 256-7770, and obtain written permission from College Police to possess a firearm or other weapon on campus.

 Bringing or possessing any dirk, dagger, ice pick, or knife having a fixed blade longer than 2-1/2 inches upon the grounds, unless the person is authorized to possess such a weapon in the course of their employment, has been authorized by the College Police to have the knife, or is a duly appointed peace officer who is engaged in the performance of their duties, is prohibited on any District campus or at any District Center, or in any facility of the District.
 Any student or employee who has been authorized to have a knife, including kitchen knives, must exercise caution in using and storing the knife.